SunstriderEmu/sunstrider-legacy/doc/install_linux.md

 <!----------------------------------------------------------------------------->
 ## Extracting maps, vmaps and dbc

-You can skip this step by downloading [the already extracted data folders][githubdata] and extracting them into your `<root_install_folder>/data` folder.

-Otherwise, if those files were missing, outdated, if if you want to do it by yourself, here are instructions to extract them:

 1. If everything compiled correctly, the following binaries should have been created in your `<root_install_folder>/bin` folder:

 	- **mapextractor**